 'Lossy' - as well as apparently butchering the English language, the terms 'lossless' and 'lossy' do have a relevant technical meaning in digital formats.
 Your recording equipment may allow you to set different attributes for the same file type.
 This can make an enormous difference to the sound quality and size of the file, and consequently the transcription.
 In some cases, for example, with dictation (one person speaking into the machine, in a quiet environment), you can probably afford to lose sound quality and the recording will still be clear enough.
 In other cases, such as focus groups in noisy environments, you may find that you need to choose a slightly larger file size in order to maintain decent sound quality.
 DON'T compromise on quality for the sake of file size.

-The information above is based on our experience of actually transcribing from these formats, not the manufacturer's marketing 'puff'.
-My thanks to my friend and colleague Anne Hickley for her help with this section.
+The information above is based on our experience of actually transcribing these formats, not the manufacturer's marketing 'puff'.
+My thanks to friend and colleague Anne Hickley for help with this section.
 She is far more technically minded than I am!

 Back to Top of Page